mypi-home/HA-ESPHome-FOXESS-Inverter-Modbus/README.md

 ## Requirements

 * [ESPHome 1.18.0 or higher](https://github.com/esphome/esphome/releases).
-* Ethernet cable wiring for connection to controller
+* Ethernet cable wiring for connection to Fox 485 A and B lines
-* RS485-to-TTL module (`HW-0519` f.e.)
+* RS485-to-TTL module MAX485 or similar
-* Generic ESP32 or ESP8266 board
+* Generic ESP32 or ESP8266 board (tested with Wemos D1 Mini 8266)

 ## Hardware Schematics